yuqinbailey/AC215_S2S/README.md

 - Input to this container is source and destination GCS location, parameters for resizing, and secrets needed - via docker.
 The program would pull the Youtube IDs from bucket
 - Output: The pushed videos in the bucket

-(1) `src/data_collection/collect.py` -
+(1) `src/data_collection/collect.py` - `--nums_to_download` specifies the number of videos to download each time.
-- `download_from_youtube()`: download the videos that are specified in the dataset from YouTube and push the video to the bucket.
+- `download_from_youtube()`: downloads the videos that are specified in the dataset from YouTube and push the video to the bucket.
 We skip over the already invalid videos.

 (2) `src/data_collection/Dockerfile` - provides instructions for building the docker image for the data-preprocess service.
 The image is based on `python:3.9-slim-buster`.
 The working directory is set to `/app`.